Ashi360/twitch-notifier-bot/README.md

 Discord bot to notify multiple servers (in set channels) when a Twitch streamer goes live.
 Uses some code (and principles) from [fuyuneko's bot](<https://github.com/fuyuneko/discord-twitch-bot>)

+# This project is discontinued.
+Fork at will.

+Twitch and Discord are no longer platforms I wish to support, as they both have no idea how to safely store user data and not end up selling it to the highest bidder, so this project is indefinitely discontinued.

 ## Features

 - Active development!
 Wow!